Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

 Another essential step that most don’t think of right away is thoroughly cleaning the unit’s exterior.
 Focus on cleaning the coils on the unit to ensure that heat exchange is at maximum efficiency.
 A garden hose can clean the unit’s coils as long as you take care to prevent any exposed electrical components from getting wet.

-Double-check the fins’ condition on the unit and straighten any bent ones with a fin comb or flat head screwdriver.
+Double-check the condition of the fins on the unit and straighten any bent ones with a fin comb or flat head screwdriver.
 Take care as these are very delicate and bend easily.
 Over manipulation can result in broken fins and reduced efficiency.
 Ensure the ground around the unit is clear of debris like leaves, etc.

 Choose the Right Temperature

 Remember that the higher the external temperature, the faster the indoor temperature will rise, causing a higher load on the equipment.
-Using these settings, a homeowner can save you money every quarter.
+Keeping your air conditioner set mid range will help save you money.

 At Siv Air, our qualified technicians have the expertise needed to diagnose and repair faulty systems to get them back to peak performance.
-We also offer hydro clean services to improve the overall efficiency of your system and flush out pollutants, dirt and other contaminants that can lurk in your air conditioning unit.
+We also offer air conditioning services which help to improve the overall efficiency of your system.
+Regular AC Maintenance flushes out pollutants, dirt and other contaminants that can lurk in your air conditioning unit.

 We know how important it is to keep your home cool and keep your energy bills low.
 Whether it’s for a small bedroom, large living area or commercial space, Siv Air can not only install but supply you with affordable air conditioning systems from brands you can trust.
 If it’s time to upgrade that old AC unit, we’ve got you covered.